Someon332/plasticbread/journal.md

 ---------

+8/11 and 8/12/25

 Printing out parts.
 The tolerance on the edge nubs(unsure if that's the right word but you get what I mean) could be a little smaller but not enough to ruin the usefulness.
 The tolerance on the mounting poles is too large though, so I updated the models.
+Went through this multiple times, including on the next day...

 Time: 2 hrs